-The United States Marine Corps requires that all Marines perform a Physical Fitness Test (PFT) approximately every 6 months, and Marines must maintain the ability to pass the test at any time.
+The United States Marine Corps requires that all Marines perform a Physical Fitness Test (PFT) approximately every six months, and Marines must maintain the ability to pass the test at any time.
 All Marines are provided time to train and are expected to maintain an adequate degree of physical fitness.
-Every marine must also must pass the challneging Combat Fitness test.
+Every marine must also must pass the challenging Combat Fitness Test.

 Physical Fitness Test (PFT) Assessment

 The Physical Fitness Test is administered every six months.
 The test is designed to test the strength and stamina of the upper body (shoulder girdle), the midsection, and the lower body.
 Additionally, the run measures the efficiency of the cardiovascular system.
 The three tests are:

 - pull-ups / chin-ups (for males)

 - flexed-arm hang (for females, the minimum is 15 seconds; a perfect score for lasting 70 seconds) The flexed arm hang for females is to be replaced with pull ups.
 Starting in 2014, all female Marines were supposed to be able to do at least three pull-ups on their annual physical fitness test and eight for a perfect score, though this was delayed when more than half of those tested were unable to pass the test.

 - 3-mile run — run as fast as you can for 3 miles

 - Rowing Ergometer Test: starting in 2017, the Marine Corps incorporated a 5,000-meter erg test as an alternative to a 3-mile run for select Marines (those 46 years of age and older).

 To successfully pass the test, the Marine must complete the minimum requirements for each event, plus earn the required additional points for their age group.
 Failure to meet the required minimum in any event constitutes failure of the entire test, regardless of total number of points earned.
 Those who fail the test are placed on a supervised program of physical conditioning until they attain the minimum acceptable level of fitness for their age group.